-1948 The 1948 Koyal Society Conference on Scientific Information Identifies the need for Improvements in existing methods of collecting, indexing and distributing scientific literature to provide industry with scientific and technical information promptly and in an easily assimilated form.
+1948 The 1948 Royal Society Conference on Scientific Information identifies the need for improvements in existing methods of collecting, indexing and distributing scientific literature to provide industry with scientific and technical information promptly and in an easily assimilated form.
 1957 Proposal to Aslib Council in 1957 for a separate Institute of Information Scientists within Aslib defeated.
 Inaugural meeting approves the formation of an Institute of Information Scientists (IIS).
 1958 Constitution approved in May.
 First Council of eight Fellows elected.
 Membership reaches 85.
 Membership reaches 115.
 1959 Inland Revenue (later HMRC) approves income tax relief on IIS subscriptions.
-IIS registered under Companies Act and incorporated as a Limited Body following approval of its Memoral Articles Articles and Incorporated of Trade (Articles limit membership to 500). rist regular papication, the Bairent, ideal with Membership admissions, Constitution, Meetings and Committees of Council established to deal with Membership admissions, Constitution, Meetings and publications, and Education.
+IIS registered under Companies Act and incorporated as a Limited Body following approval of its Memorandum and Articles of Association by the Board of Trade (Articles limit membership to 500).
+First regular publication, the Bulletin, launched.
+Committees of Council established to deal with Membership admissions, Constitution, Meetings and publications, and Education.
 London based meetings programme established.
 1961 First course in the world for education in information science established - a two-year part-time course at Northampton College of Advanced Technology.
-1001 Certificate of the IIS awarded for examination success.
+1061 Certificate of the IIS awarded for examination success.
 IIS membership requires this certificate and three years of practical experience or five years of experience.
 1962 Volume 2 of the Bulletin appears with printed cover and contents page.

-1963 One-year full-time course and a postgraduate course established at Northampton College leading to award of the College.
+200F One-vear full-time course and a postaraduate course established at Northampton College leading to award of 2961 the Čertificate of the College.
 Jason Farradane is the first Principal.
 1964 First biennial IIS conference at Merton College, 60 attendees.
 IIS Membership reaches 750 (100 overseas members).
 1965 Council expands to 12 members.
 IIS byelaws approved.
 Northern Branch established as first regional branch.
 Indian Branch suggested by local members but prevented by exchange restrictions.
 First biennial IIS conference at Merton College, Oxford.
 IIS Articles amended to increase membership limit to 2000.
-9961 Board of Trade approves dropping of 'Ltd' from IIS name.
+1966 Board of Trade approves dropping of 'Ltd' from IIS name.
 Northampton College becomes City University; IIS Diploma course leads to MSc.
-Council member appointed as IIS Examinations Officer.
-IIS advice on content sought by other courses.
+Council member appointed as IIS Examinations Officer. iis davice on content sought by other courses.
 First office rented in Russia Row, Cheapside with part time secretary.
-Midlands Branch formed.
+Millands Branch formed.
 First biennial salary survey provides IIS with a basis from which to influence member salaries.
-7501 Information Scientist replaces the Bulletin.
+7967 Information Scientist replaces the Bulletin.
 All publications (IIS Journal, Handbook, Conference Proceedings and stationery) redesigned.
-1061 IIS arranges conference on Education for Information Science under the auspices of FID and Aslib, supported by OSTI.
+IIS arranges conference on Education for Information Science under the auspices of FID and Aslib, supported by OSTI.

-3 Second salary survey.
+1068 First IIS annual dinner held.
+0000 Second salary survey.
 Two-year day release course established for post-graduate students, leading to the City University Diploma.
-6961 Scottish Branch approved.
+1969 Scottish Branch approved.
 Second IIS annual dinner held.
 70 applications for 1970/71 City University course.
-1970 Membership reaches 750.
+0261 Membership reaches 750.
 Second paid assistant engaged.
 Third IIS annual dinner held.
 Scottish Branch inaugurated.
 12.01 City Research assistant, Mrs Datta, awarded first PhD for Information Science in the UK.
-1761 JCC (Joint Consultative Committee formed.
-62-01 IIS office moves to High Road, Tottenham.
-7/6/ 'Scientificity' of information science recognised by the Faculty of Science, University of London.
+1/61 JCC (Joint Consultative Committee formed.
+C7.01 IIS office moves to High Road, Tottenham.
+7/01 'Scientificity' of information science recognised by the Faculty of Science, University of London.
 Membership exceeds 1000.
 1973 Council sets up a Qualifications Working Party to better define Associate and Member grades and better ways of assessing candidates for membership.
-ECM establishes the Affiliate grade of membership.
+EGM establishes the Affiliate grade of membership.